NOAA-OWP/t-route/contributing.md

 git remote add upstream https://github.com/NOAA-OWP/t-route.git
 ```

-### 5. Incorporate upstream chnages into your fork
+### 5. Incorporate upstream changes into your fork

 To incorporate any changes from the main codebase into your
 local repo, `checkout` your `master` branch and do a